maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 ## Track versions of an analysis with orderly

 Imagine you want to keep track of the different versions of an analysis and everything that went into it, and to run analysis comparing versions.
-The [orderly package](https://www.vaccineimpact.org/orderly/) offers an infrastructure for that kind of workflows.
+The [orderly package](https://www.vaccineimpact.org/orderly/), maintained by Rich FitzJohn, offers an infrastructure for that kind of workflows.

 With orderly you have repos and in repos you have reports, or only one report.
 Here's an example with an orderly repo with one report.
 From an RStudio project I ran `orderly::orderly_init("blop")` which created the repo in a new folder "blop", and then `orderly::orderly_new("example", "blop")` after which I modified files using [the orderly introduction vignette](https://www.vaccineimpact.org/orderly/articles/orderly.html).